-An early childhood education degree prepares you to work with children up to 8 years old.
+An early childhood education degree helps you prepare to work with children up to 8 years old.
 Find out what you can do with an early childhood education degree.

 An early childhood education degree is an associate, bachelor's, master's, or doctorate degree that prepares you to work with infants or children up to 8 years old.
 During this period, children learn a variety of essential life and social skills, including how to walk, talk, interact with others, add and subtract, and more.
 Degrees and courses in early childhood education degree programs help you learn how to teach children these skills and assess their progress.

 If you enjoy working with children and teaching others, then an early childhood education degree might be right for you.
-In this article, you'll learn what an early childhood education degree is, what you'll learn, and tips on choosing the right one for you.
+Learn what an early childhood education degree is, what you'll learn, and tips on choosing the right one for you.

 An early childhood education degree is an undergraduate or graduate degree focused on teaching degree holders how to educate infants and children as they undergo rapid cognitive and physical changes, such as learning to walk and count.

-Coursework within these degree programs addresses topics like developmentally appropriate teaching practices, early childhood education theories, and early childhood literacy, as well as general education courses.
+Coursework within these degree programs addresses topics such as developmentally appropriate teaching practices, early childhood education theories, and early childhood literacy, as well as general education courses.
 At some schools, the degree is a concentration under the larger umbrella of elementary education or child study.

 Early childhood education degrees range from the associate to doctoral level.
 You can earn an associate degree in about two years.
 With this type of degree, you may qualify for entry-level positions in a childcare center.
-Having an associate degree can also be helpful if you later decide to earn a bachelor's degree.
+Having an associate degree can also be helpful if you later decide to earn a bachelor's degree in early childhood education.
 The school may give you credit for the coursework you took to earn the associate degree.

 Graduate degrees in early childhood education include master's and doctorate degrees that typically take between two and six years to complete.
 Common graduate degrees in early childhood education include: